 The Basics: Olympic Climbing Cheat Sheet

 If you’re just here for the quick-and-dirty version, here it is.
-See also the illustration above for a visual elaboration.

 Where: Aomi Urban Sports Park, Tokyo, Japan